 Simple English definitions for legal terms

-Read a random definition: stock-purchase plan
+Read a random definition: integration rule

 A secured party is someone who has a legal right to take possession of something if a debt is not paid.
 This can include things like a car or a house that have been used as collateral for a loan.
 It can also include someone who has sold accounts, promissory notes, or other financial assets and still has a legal claim to them.
 Essentially, a secured party is someone who has a legal interest in property that is being used to secure a debt or other obligation.